You will find frequently asked questions in the FAQ section below.

-No, there is no Bureau de Change onboard our ships.
-We advise that you exchange currency through your bank or at an international airport before boarding.
+No, there is no Bureau de Change on board our ships.
+We advise you to exchange your currency through your bank or at an international airport.

 The currency on board is the Euro, but the US Dollar is also accepted.